iodcpp/metajson/README.md

 std::string str = json_decode(input, str);
 ```

-The library also provides a non intrusive way to serialize any C++ objects:
+The library also provides a non intrusive way to serialize any C++ objects.
+The structure
+of the object to de/serialize is given to the library via the use of symbols, matching
+the object member or accessors names:

 ```c++
 struct A { int age; std::string name; };